 - Flexible deliverables.
 As mentioned previously, Agile focuses on MVPs; because of this, the deliverables are ranked by order of importance.
 If the users want to release the game with a basic set of maps, characters, etc., then that’s what the dev team will release

 - Ensure smooth communication between your teams.
 The devs, LQA testers, proofreaders, marketing, and producers need to keep each other updated.
 Make sure the teams are dedicated—interaction over processes.
 Remember?

-- Use a localization tool/platform to manage the content; a CMS tool is ideal for this.
+- Use a localization tool or platform to manage the content.

-- If the localization system can improve both localization and devs workload, the cost of the CMS tool should be counted into the development budget.
+- If the localization system can improve both localization and devs workload, the cost of this solution should be counted into the development budget.
 After all, it is a dev tool instead of a CAT tool.